6r1d/pattern-placeholder/README.md

  | debug           | Boolean      | allows to show center points for a Voronoi pattern                          | false               |
  | hue_range       | Array        | sets a color range in degrees.
 Example: `[0, 359]`                          | [0, 359]            |
  | lightness_range | Array        | lightness range for pattern pieces in percents.
 Example: `[0, 100]`         | [0, 100]            |

+# Warning
+Please be aware that this project is still in a testing stage.
+Use at your own risk.
+Ideas and bug reports are welcome.

 # Inspiration
 I thought about converting text to an image and I remembered [Voronoi](https://en.wikipedia.org/wiki/Voronoi_diagram)